frmendez21/haul-takehome/README.md

 # Welcome to my Haul Take Home project!

 ## Setup
-Clone this repo onto your local machine, once there run npm install to install dependencies. running npm start will start the app in development mode and should open a tab in your browser
+Clone this repo onto your local machine, once there run npm install to install dependencies (may need to delete package-lock.json) running npm start will start the app in development mode and should open a tab in your browser

 ### Instructions